Dog lovers know the basics of keeping dogs safe in summer:

 Hot pavement will burn a dog’s paws.
 It can be tempting to take your dog everywhere you go, but it can cause serious harm to your dog if you are

 Remember that if asphalt and cement can get hot enough to cook an egg during the summer, or if it feels way too hot for you to leave your hands

 comfortably on the ground for at least 10 seconds, it can result in nasty burns on your dog’s paw pads.

 This is especially true if you have a new puppy with tender young paws.

 So what can be done to protect your dog’s paws?
-Here are 10 tips to keep your dog or puppy from getting burned this summer.
+Here are a few tips to keep your dog or puppy from getting burned this summer.

 1. Walk Your Dog When It’s Cool